top of page

 Profile of client:

-A fresh graduate who purchased term insurance at the recommendation of his friend who recently joined the insurance industry.
-The intention of purchasing the term insurance is for the provision of income replacement during the client’s working years.
+A recent graduate bought term insurance on the advice of a friend who had just entered the insurance field.
+The purpose of acquiring the current term insurance is to ensure income replacement during the client’s working years.

 The Audit & Solution: